pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - The legacy editable naming scheme has been deprecated and will be removed in Pimcore 7.
 Please [migrate to the new naming scheme](../../03_Documents/13_Editable_Naming_Strategies.md).
 - All classes in namespace `Pimcore\Document\Tag\NamingStrategy` are marked as deprecated and will be removed in v7.
 - `TagHandlerInterface` and `DelegatingTagHandler` are marked as deprecated and will be removed in v7.
+- Javascript - All classes under namespaces `pimcore.document.tags` are deprecated and will be removed in 7.
+These are moved to new namespace `pimcore.document.editables`.
+If you have custom editables or wysiwyg global config then please change namespace from `pimcore.document.tags.*` to `pimcore.document.editables.*`
+- Javascript - Class `pimcore.document.tag` is deprecated as well and will be removed in 7.
+Use new class `pimcore.document.editable` instead.

 ## 6.6.4
 - If you are using the specific settings 'max. items' option for ObjectBricks & Fieldcollections on your class definition, then API will validate the max limit on save() calls from now on.